What We Do

 2. Providing critical scientific tools.
 Lawyers representing low-income communities rely on ELAW staff scientists to critique plans for proposed developments, develop systems to monitor environmental conditions, provide expert testimony, and recommend cleaner alternatives.

 3. Strengthening organizations.
 ELAW helps advocates launch and strengthen organizations dedicated to pursuing justice and protecting the environment.

 4. Hosting visiting Fellows.
 ELAW hosts visiting Fellows in Eugene, where they study U.S. environmental laws and receive training to help them build skills.
-We have recently hosted advocates from Ecuador, Chile, Guatemala, Belize, Hungary, Russia, Slovakia, the Czech Republic, Pakistan, Bangladesh, Sri Lanka, Nepal and India.
+In 2013, we hosted advocates from Mongolia, Pakistan, Turkey, Israel, Ukraine, India, Honduras, Kenya, Tanzania, Swaziland, and Mexico.

 5. Outreach.
 ELAW seeks out committed, courageous environmental defenders.
 The ELAW network started with 10 lawyers in 1989 and has grown to serve more than 300 lawyers in 70 countries.

 6. Protecting human rights of public interest lawyers.
 Lawyers challenging injustice often face serious risks.
 The ELAW network helps protect local advocates who face legal or other consequences for their advocacy.

 7. Community Legal and Scientific Workshops.
 ELAW, working with local partners, convenes workshops to educate communities about legal and scientific tools citizens can use to challenge environmental abuses and defend their human right to clean air, water, food, and a sustainable economy.
 Community workshops help forge alliances between lawyers, conservation NGOs and citizens; build resolve to tackle imminent threats; and empower citizens with legal tools they can use to protect the environment.